-(A) Sizes Smaller than 8 AWG.
-An insulated grounded conductor smaller than 8 AWG shall be identified by one of the following means:

-- (1) A continuous white outer finish. - (2) A continuous gray outer finish. - (3) Three continuous white stripes along the conductor's entire length on other than green insulation. - (4) Wires that have their outer covering finished to show a white or gray color but have colored tracer threads in the braid identifying the source of manufacture shall be considered as meeting the provisions of this section. - (5) The grounded conductor of a mineral-insulated, metal-sheathed cable shall be identified at the time of installation by distinctive marking at its terminations. - (6) A single-conductor, sunlight-resistant, outdoor-rated cable used as a grounded conductor in photovoltaic power systems, as permitted by 690.31, shall be identified at the time of installation by distinctive white marking at all terminations. - (7) Fixture wire shall comply with the requirements for grounded conductor identification as specified in 402.8.

-(8) For aerial cable, the identification shall be as above, or by means of a ridge located on the exterior of the cable so as to identify it.

-(B) Sizes 8 AWG and Larger.
+- (A) Sizes Smaller than 8 AWG.
+An insulated grounded conductor smaller than 8 AWG shall be identified by one of the following means: - (1) A continuous white outer finish. - (2) A continuous gray outer finish. - (3) Three continuous white stripes along the conductor's entire length on other than green insulation. - (4) Wires that have their outer covering finished to show a white or gray color but have colored tracer threads in the braid identifying the source of manufacture shall be considered as meeting the provisions of this section. - (5) The grounded conductor of a mineral-insulated, metal-sheathed cable shall be identified at the time of installation by distinctive marking at its terminations. - (6) A single-conductor, sunlight-resistant, outdoor-rated cable used as a grounded conductor in photovoltaic power systems, as permitted by 690.31, shall be identified at the time of installation by distinctive white marking at all terminations. - (7) Fixture wire shall comply with the requirements for grounded conductor identification as specified in 402.8. - (8) For aerial cable, the identification shall be as above, or by means of a ridge located on the exterior of the cable so as to identify it. - (B) Sizes 8 AWG and Larger.
 An insulated grounded conductor of 8 AWG or larger shall be identified by one of the following means:

-- (1) A continuous white outer finish. - (2) A continuous gray outer finish. - (3) Three continuous white stripes along its entire length on other than green insulation. - (4) At the time of installation, by a distinctive white or gray marking at its terminations.
-This marking shall encircle the conductor or insulation.
+- (1) A continuous white outer finish. - (2) A continuous gray outer finish. - (3) Three continuous white or gray stripes along the conductor's entire length on other than green insulation. - (4) At the time of installation, by a distinctive white or gray marking at its terminations.
+This marking shall encircle the conductor or insulation. - 225.32 Location.
+For outside feeder and branch circuit disconnect requirements, see Subsection 230.70(A)(1) of this code.